adrybakov/rad-tools/docs/source/user-guide/module/crystal/crystal.rst

 Identification of the Bravais lattice type
 ==========================================

+Identification of the Bravais lattice type is in the same way as for the :ref:`guide_crystal_lattice`.
+The only difference is that you may want to identify the primitive unit cell of the crystal first.
+By default the current unit cell is considered as primitive.

 .. warning::

     Primitive cell identification is not implemented yet.
     Any cell is interpreted as primitive.

-When arbitrary crystal structure is considered the :py:attr:`.Crystal.lattice` is an instance of the general :py:class:`.Lattice` class, where unit cell is interpreted as a primitive one and the type of the Bravais lattice is not defined.
-The process of the definition of the crystal type is divided in two steps:

-* Define primitive cell of the :py:class:`.Crystal` :py:meth:`.Crystal.find_primitive_cell`
-* Define the type of the Bravais lattice.
-    :py:meth:`.Crystal.identify`

-This routine is implemented in :py:meth:`.Crystal.identify` method.
-It calls for the :py:meth:`.Crystal.find_primitive_cell` internally.

 Adding and removing atoms
 =========================